 Markets:

-- The travel accelerator is a great platform for implementing ticket booking and accommodation booking services for service providers:
+- Travel Accelerator is a great platform for implementing ticket booking and accommodation booking services for service providers:

 - transportation companies.